XiangYiChen12/start-hugo-academic/content/project/Allocation mechanism of cache capacity in ICN based on t-SNE algorithm/index.md

 ---
-title: Allocation mechanism of cache capacity in ICN based on t-SNE algorithm
+title: Mobility-aware Cost-utility Optimization for Microservices in Multi-cell Mobile Edge Computing
 summary: 2020-04-14
 tags:
 - Other